 There are two types of boneless ham: foil-wrapped or plastic-wrapped boneless hams are oval-shaped sections of ham, often a quarter (either top or bottom, inside or outside of the thigh muscle) that have been removed from the bone.
 These are sometimes unsliced and sometimes spiral-sliced.
 If you're looking to serve a nice ham, either as a main course or for sandwiches or a cold-cut platter, this is a good choice.

-The other kind of boneless hams are canned hams, which are not whole sections of muscle but rather are made from various smaller pieces of ham meat that are pressed together and molded into shape.
+The other kind of boneless hams are canned hams, which are not whole sections of muscle, but rather are made from various smaller pieces of ham meat that are pressed together and molded into shape.
 Deli hams are usually this type of ham.
-If you're using your ham chopped up in some form, as an ingredient in another dish, this sort of ham should be fine.
+If you're using your ham chopped up in some form ot as an ingredient in another dish, this variety should be fine.

 Storing a Boneless Ham